-Impacts under the approved FPASP to historical resources within the FPASP area are described in Impact 3A.5-1.
+Impacts under the approved FPASP to historical resources within the FPASP area are described in Impact 3A.5-1 of the EIR/EIS.
 Impacts were determined to be potentially significant because the FPASP would develop in areas containing known historic resources.
 Mitigation Measures 3A.5-1a and 3A.5-1b were recommended and required the applicants to enter into a PA with USACE for the comprehensive evaluation of resources within the FPASP as well as an inventory and evaluation of cultural resources and methods to avoid or minimize damage to resources.
 As described in the mitigation, the PA would establish an area of potential effects and provide a framework for data gathering so that the applicant, City, and USACE would have a more thorough understanding of the resources present in the area and how best to address these resources, once projects were proposed within the FPASP.
-Although implementation of Mitigation Measures 3A.5-1a and 3A.5-1b in the EIR/EIS would reduce the impact to known prehistoric and historicera cultural resources, the EIR/EIS concluded that the impact would remain potentially significant and unavoidable because some of the affected resources would not be within the City's jurisdiction.
+Although implementation of Mitigation Measures 3A.5-1a and 3A.5-1b identified in the EIR/EIS would reduce the impact to known prehistoric and historic-era cultural resources, the EIR/EIS concluded that the impact would remain potentially significant and unavoidable because some of the affected resources would not be within the City's jurisdiction.
+The Eagle Environmental Document and Backbone Infrastructure IS/MND also evaluated cultural resource impacts in relation to the FPASP EIR/EIS analysis.